Course Catalog

 No osteopathic students accepted.

-Where To Report MT 609
+Where To Report ALGEN 636

 Requirements Specific activities for the elective month have four components, and success of the course requires an important component of self-directed learning by the student.
 SEE COURSE DESCRIPTION FOR DESCRIPTIONS OF THE FOUR COMPONENTS.